kinghos/UniNotes/Part IA/Databases/Supervision Notes.md

-Both SQL and relational algebra model in the same way.
+/Both SQL and relational algebra model in the same way.
 Relational algebra is set-theoretic (no duplicates) SQL allows modification of data.